Table of Contents

 Compare a weak objective with a strong professional summary.

-Objective: I am a hard-working individual looking for a Application Manager position where I can learn new things and advance my career.
+Objective: I am looking for an Application Manager role where I can grow my career and learn new skills.

 Quick Tips